Stereotypes of Jews in literature: Victorian era

+While Dickens's later correspondence and revisions suggest an awareness of the harm caused by the portrayal, the original depiction of Fagin had already contributed significantly to the literary codification of antisemitic imagery.
+The figure of the villainous Jew remained common in 19th-century British literature.
+Though a few later authors, such as George Eliot in Daniel Deronda (1876), attempted more sympathetic portrayals of Jewish characters, these remained exceptional within the broader landscape of Victorian fiction.
 Some authors of this period seem to have attempted to counterbalance the negative portrayals of Jews in their earlier works with more positive images in later works.
-For example, in the novel Our Mutual Friend, Dickens presents the Jewish character Riah as a paragon of virtue.
-Dickens even claimed that Fagin's Jewishness was incidental to the conception of the character and this claim has been treated seriously by many literary critics.
+For example, in his later 1864-1865 novel Our Mutual Friend, Dickens himself presents the Jewish character Riah as a paragon of virtue.
+By this time, Dickens even claimed that Fagin's Jewishness was incidental to the conception of the character and this claim has been treated seriously by many literary critics.
 In opposition to this view, Cohen and Heller assert that Fagin's Jewishness is stressed frequently in Oliver Twist and that Dickens often refers to him as "the Jew" and that Fagin's character and physical features draw on the "long history of antisemitic associations and stereotypes to provide added resonance to Fagin's particular villainies".

 George du Maurier depicts Svengali as a Jewish rogue, masterful musician, and hypnotist.
 The character has been portrayed in many film and television versions of the story.
 The word "svengali" has entered the language meaning a person who with evil intent manipulates another into doing what is desired.
 It is frequently used for any kind of coach who seems to exercise an extreme degree of domination over a performer (especially if the person is a young woman and the coach is an older man).

-One notable exception is the character of Anton Trendelssohn in his novel Nina Balatka, whom Anthony Trollope portrays as a more deep character rather than as a Jewish stereotype.
+One notable exception is the character of Anton Trendelssohn, whom Anthony Trollope portrays in his novel Nina Balatka as a more deep character rather than as a Jewish stereotype.